polygoat/micro-components-js/README.md

 $ taskrunner.js run --task-id="[5,9,true]"
 # output: { "task_id": [5, 9, true], "status": "running"  }
 ```
-The beauty of this is that components have a simple interface to talk to each other, irregardless of the programming language.
-Any other language implementing the Component interface can now be imported as if it were a native class.

 **Example of Python and Node components interacting:**